seynard/vcf_cleanup/README.md

 * The variable #run can take the values: 'diagnostic', 'filter_all' or 'filter_sequential'
   - diagnostic: will only output the distribution plots for each quality parameter, to help decide on threshold values setting.
   - filter_all: will filter the vcf file using all parameters set by the variables simultaneously, as specified in the kept_above_threshold and kept_below_threshold variables
-  - filter_sequential: filter on each parameter set by the variables, but sequencially.
+  - filter_sequential: filter on each parameter set by the variables, but sequencially, and produce a dedicated vcf file for each of the applied filter.

 ### 4.4.
 Parameters used in the study
 #### 4.4.1 Plotting the diagnostic histograms